jun-xiao-mainlinestem/2026base/doc/ARCHITECTURE.md

 The code is modularized into the following components:

 *   **`main.cpp`**: This is the entry point of the program.
 It sets up the competition functions for autonomous and driver control modes, and it maps controller buttons to specific actions.
-It also integrates the RemoteControl module for voice command processing.
+It also integrates the SampleRemoteControl module for voice command processing.

 *   **`chassis.h` / `chassis.cpp`**: This module encapsulates the robot's drivetrain logic.
 It provides functions for user control (`usercontrol`) and autonomous control (`autonomous`).
 It also has a `Drive` class that represents the chassis.